SymfonyCasts/asset-mapper/sfcasts/usage.md

 And... just like that, we still see the favicon up here... but more importantly, if we view the page source, those are now versioned!

 Let's go a bit deeper into CSS files next.
-Like, how could we use a 3rd party CSS file like Bootstrap?
-What about custom fonts?
-And how can we refer to background images from inside of CSS if the final filename is versioned?
+Like, how can we refer to background images from inside of CSS... if the final filename is versioned?